SohairAteeq/Author-Manager/README.md

-App purely based on springboot to manage your literal content
+App purely based on springboot to manage your literal content.